HSAFoundation/HSA-Conformance-Tests-PRM/docs/HsaPrmConformance.md

 - `HSAIL-Tools` can be obtained from HSA github repository. `HSAIL-Tools-PATH` needs to be set to point to it.
 - HSA Runtime and Finalizer extension includes.
 These can be obtained from HSA github repository as well. `HSA-Runtime-Inc-PATH` needs to be set to point to directory with `hsa.h`. `HSA-Runtime-Ext-PATH` needs to be set to point to directory with `hsa_ext_finalize.h`.

-cmake_windows.sh and cmake_linux.sh scripts contain examples of command lines that can be used to run CMake on Windows and Linux.
+The test suite is known to build on Windows and Linux. cmake_windows.sh and cmake_linux.sh scripts contain examples of command lines that can be used to run CMake on Windows and Linux.

 ## Running test suite

-The test suite can be invoked as "hc" program that runs on the host.
+The test suite can be invoked as "hcprm" program that runs on the host.

-To run the suite you should have a dynamic HSA RT libraries with corresponding bitness in the path (e.g. `PATH` variable for Windows, `LD_LIBRARY_PATH` - for Linux).
+To run the suite, make sure to have a dynamic HSA RT libraries with corresponding bitness in the search path (e.g. `PATH` variable for Windows, `LD_LIBRARY_PATH` - for Linux).

 A simple scenario of running all the tests on Linux 64-bit may look like:

 	export LD_LIBRARY_PATH="$HSA_RT_LIB:$LD_LIBRARY_PATH"
+	bin/lnx64a/hcprm
-	bin/lnx64a/hc -tests prm/
+      -tests prm/
       -exclude amdhsa.exclude
       -runner hrunner
       -verbose
       -testlog results_linux64.log
 where `$HSA_RT_LIB` points to the HSA RT libraries, e.g.
 `/compiler/dist/Obsidian/dist/linux/debug.hsa_foundation/lib/x86_64`.